HIS MAJESTY'S LORD-LIEUTENANT OF BUCKINGHAMSHIRE

 Protocol and Addressing the Lord-Lieutenant

-The Lord-Lieutenant is The Queen’s personal representative within Buckinghamshire and should be accorded the same etiquette and protocol, as any member of the Royal Family, when she is attending any event in Buckinghamshire in her official capacity.
+The Lord-Lieutenant is The Sovereign’s personal representative within Buckinghamshire and should be accorded the same etiquette and protocol, as any member of the Royal Family, when she is attending any event in Buckinghamshire in her official capacity.

 Where the Lord-Lieutenant is unable to attend she may be represented by her Vice Lord-Lieutenant or a Deputy Lieutenant, where the same etiquette and protocol should be followed.